vlstill/presentations/rh_0316/pres.md

 Solution

 *   the idea is to merge SymDIVINE into DIVINE using an LLVM transformation
-*   the program is to be changed so that is manipulates (parts of) data symbolically
+*   the program is to be changed so that it manipulates (parts of) data symbolically
-*   this hybrid program is then executed by DIVINE which uses special algorithm to explore state space of such program
+*   this hybrid program is then executed by DIVINE which uses special algorithm to explore state space of such programs

 ## Plans -- Overview